-- giving the student training in Sudden Unexpected Infant Death and Abusive Head Trauma (SUID/AHT) and other policies and procedures that you must have training in before there is contact with children - 2. introducing the teacher candidate to children, families and colleagues. - 3. providing the teacher candidate with a general introduction to the center facilities, program, and policies.
+- training the teacher candidate in Sudden Unexpected Infant Death and Abusive Head Trauma (SUID/AHT) and other policies, procedures, and training required before there is contact with children. - 2. introducing the teacher candidate to children, families, and colleagues. - 3. providing the teacher candidate with a general introduction to the center facilities, program, and policies.